-CDC Categories of Persons at Increased Risk for Hepatitis B Infection

-- i.
-Persons born to mothers in or from countries in which Hepatitis B is endemic. - ii.
-Sexually active men who have sex with men. - 4.
-Tetanus-Diphtheria-Pertussis Booster: Must be within the last 10 years.
+CDC Categories of Persons at Increased Risk for Hepatitis B Infection i.
+Persons born to mothers in or from countries in which Hepatitis B is endemic. ii.
+Sexually active men who have sex with men.

+5. Tetanus-Diphtheria-Pertussis Booster: Must be within the last 10 years.

 Documentation can be in the form of a signed immunization card or statement from your healthcare provider or health department that documents the date the tetanus booster or TDaP were administered.
+Please note that a tetanus booster alone is not adequate, and you must demonstrate immunization for diphtheria and pertussis within past 10 years.

+6. Yearly influenza vaccine is required.
+Incoming BSN students will receive Standard Precautions/Universal Precautions Training as part of their initial coursework.

+Students requesting exemption from any vaccine must upload a copy of their DePaul exemption form and upload a completed DePaul SON Vaccination Exemption Form that includes Acknowledgement of Policies and Implications Associated with the Exemption Request.
+Completing the form will not guarantee clinical placement.
+Placement will be dependent on available sites that will accept the exemption.

+- Students are responsible for providing all required documentation to our clinical partners regarding the exemption request. - Clinical sites have policies regarding vaccination requirements separate from DePaul University.
+Sites may not accept vaccination exemptions, or they may for employees, but not for students. - There will be a limitation of the variety, number and location of clinical site options that will be available that accept vaccination exemptions, and there may not be an acceptable placement available. - Delays in securing clinical site placements due to student vaccination exemptions may delay graduation. - The student may not graduate from the program if a sufficient number of clinical site placements are not available due to the student's vaccination status.

-Please note that a tetanus booster alone is not adequate, and you must demonstrate immunization for diphtheria and pertussis within past 10 years. - 5.
-Yearly influenza vaccine is required.
-Incoming BSN students will receive Standard Precautions/Universal Precautions Training as part of their initial coursework. - 6.
-Current CPR Certification: Current American Heart Association (AHA) certification in Basic Life Support (BLS) for Healthcare Provider is required for all entering and current students.
+7. Current CPR Certification: Current American Heart Association (AHA) certification in Basic Life Support (BLS) for Healthcare Provider is required for all entering and current students.
 Only the AHA certification will be accepted.